cavivie/netstack-smoltcp/README.md

 # Netstack Smoltcp

+> Is this really a fork?
+No, it's definitely not what you think.
+I lost my admin privileges on the original upstream org, but that wasn't me.
+Imagine how many orgs on GitHub are backed by companies, individuals, or something else entirely.
+You should submit issues and pull requests in this repository, not the upstream org.
+I'm fed up with those orgs masquerading as open source.
+They manipulate my privileges at will, and I've lost the confidence to continue maintaining them.
+Perhaps that's not confidence, but trust.

 A netstack for the special purpose of turning packets from/to a TUN interface into TCP streams and UDP packets.
 It uses smoltcp-rs as the backend netstack.

 [![Crates.io][crates-badge]][crates-url]